 To help the people we treat achieve the best possible outcomes, we listen to each individual's needs and collaborate with their support system of skilled mental health care providers, attentive doctors, empathetic healers, and compassionate family and friends.

 Treatment by Stella is just one aspect of the healing journey.
-We believe that when our biological interventions – like the Dual Sympathetic Reset (DSR), an advanced Stellate Ganglion Block (SGB) and Ketamine Infusion Therapy – are paired with psychological interventions, the result can be life-changing.
+We believe that when our biological interventions – like the dual sympathetic reset (DSR), an advanced stellate ganglion block (SGB) and ketamine infusions – are paired with psychological interventions, the result can be life-changing.
 This is the new model of trauma treatment.
 And it's what people in need of relief deserve.

 1. Breaking Down The Barriers To Seek Treatment

 One of the primary barriers to seeking trauma treatment is overcoming its stigma.
 Stigma is often used in mental health conversations; we feel it is important to define it for the purposes of this article.